benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

   TLS alone by itself does not qualify as "password-encrypted".
 * `NTLM`: Legacy Windows login mechanisms NTLM or NTLMv2.
 * `GSSAPI`: Kerberos or GSSAPI, a single-signon mechanism based on TCP.
-* `TLS-client-cert`: On the SSL/TLS layer, after server request, the client sends a TLS client certificate for the user, possibly after letting the user select/confirm it.
+* `TLS-client-cert`: On the SSL/TLS layer, after server request, the client sends a TLS client certificate for the user, possibly after letting the user select confirm it.
 Uses SASL `EXTERNAL` scheme.
 * `OAuth`: OAuth.
 SASL `OAUTHBEARER` (current) or `XOAUTH2` (deprecated) or successors.
 It MUST adhere to the requirements defined in section OAuth2 in this specification.
 * `client-IP-address`: Server can be used without any explicit authentication, and the client is admitted based on its IP address.
   This may be the case for some SMTP servers on local networks.
   Not supported on the Internet.
 Deprecated, because it breaks mobile devices.

 #### Recommending specific SASL schemes

-Additionally, a specific SASL scheme may be specified using `SASL`, a space, and the specific SASL authentication scheme name, e.g. `SASL SCRAM-SHA-256-PLUS`.
+Additionally, a specific SASL scheme may be specified using `SASL`, a space, and the specific SASL authentication scheme name, e.g.
+`SASL SCRAM-SHA-256-PLUS`.
 In such a case, the server config SHOULD also specify a more generic authentication mechanism as a lower priority alternative.
 That would make clients use the specific authentication mechanism, if they support it, and other clients will use the more generic authentication mechanism.

 #### Multiple authentication alternatives

 The `<authentication>` element may appear multiple times within a server section.
 In this case, they are ordered from the most to the least preferred method, based on the policy of the provider.
 If a client does not support a specific authentication scheme, or does not have the conditions to use it, e.g. the client does not have a Client ID for this OAuth2 server, then the client MUST skip this `<authentication>` element and use the next in the list instead.
 If none of the authentication methods are supported by the client, the client MUST ignore that server section and use the remaining server sections.

 #### Authentication verification and fallback